Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 a.o.mi’s insider note

 Arashiyama is genuinely magical at dawn — before the tour groups arrive.
-If you're staying in the area, set your alarm and walk to the bamboo grove by 6am.
+If you're staying in the area, walk to the bamboo grove by 6am.
 You may have it nearly to yourself.
-The same applies to the riverside walking paths — completely different from the midday experience.

 Where to Stay in Osaka: Best Neighbourhoods